 Unless specified otherwise, an indoor dry operation command must be regarded as cooling operation.
-In case an indoor fan operation command is made, the operation mode of an outdoor unit is stop mode.
+An indoor fan operation command cannot be made in a multiple indoor unit.
 (A forced fan command to the indoor unit from the outdoor unit must be made during forced operation.)